kjedeligmann/codenames/README.md

 Server side is written in Go, using standard library for the most part (`net/http`, `html/template` etc).
 Gameplay is implemented using `gorilla/websocket` package.

-Frontend is in HTMX, so it is thin but relies heavily on the server, where user input is validated, rendered and an HTML response is sent back.
+Frontend is in HTMX, so it is thin but relies heavily on the server, where user input is validated, processed and then an HTML response is rendered and sent back.

 ## Setup